Ni'matnāmah Naṣir al-Dīn Shāhī: Art historical analysis

-The Ni'matnāmah was first published from the art historical point of view in 1959 by Robert Skelton (1929–2022), a life-long curator at the Victoria and Albert Museum.
+The Ni'matnāmah was first examined from the art historical point of view in 1959 by Robert Skelton (1929–2022), a life-long curator at the Victoria and Albert Museum.
 Skelton noted that some illustrations have women painted wearing men's various types of Persian and Indian garments and turbans, including a specific style of turban which is also featured in Turkman style paintings of 1470s.
-The style of the surrounding landscape are influenced by the Turkman style of the last third of the 15th century.
+The style of the surrounding landscape are influenced by the Turkman style of the last third of the 15th century, suggested by art historian Yael Rice as a product of the transfer of people and objects from the Southern Iranian region.
 Art historians have also noted that at least two artists collaborated in illustrating the Ni'matnāmah.
 These artists emphasized different features of Turkman style of Shirazi painting that was contemporary at that time.
 The illustrations also introduced representations of indigenous costumes of Malwa and Indian facial types.
 Such stylistic innovations are also seen in paintings from the Cāurāpāñcāśikā series.
 This suggests that reciprocal influences were at work between centers of painting of Muslim and Hindu patronage.

+Globalization and female slave labor in the Indian subcontinent

+Art historian Yael Rice's analysis brings to light how the Ni'matnāmah demonstrates of male-centered authority.
+The manuscript features distantly procured spices such as nutmeg, cloves, saffron, and other ingredients to underscore the Malwa empire's expansive trade relationships and access to foreign commodities.
+The emphasis on trade and the sultanate's geographical horizons suggests the smaller, landlocked empire's desire to be perceived as a mighty kingdom akin to the Mughals, Ottomans, and Habsburgs.
+The presence of the naked Sultan in some illustrations is also described as showcasing the authority and globalized power of the Malwa Khalji kingdom.

+Enslaved women from South Asia, Ethiopia, and Khorasan are portrayed in the manuscript cooking, serving food, massaging male figures, and other duties.
+This portrayal of the domestic and sexual expectation of the illustrated women is perceived to highlight the dynasty’s reliance on female slave labor to sustain its glory and luxury.